c0c0n3/trixie-dotses/nixos-basics/sys-config/virtualbox.md

 `/vbox-shares` directory doesn't exist, it'll be created for you.
 (Change the name to whatever you like or even get rid of this extra dir if you want `d` right under your root dir, i.e. `/d`.)
-As of 19.03, to be able to mount VBox shared folders, you'll have to mount with the `nofail` option and disable the `rngd`, the random number generator daemon.
-If you don't do this, the system won't boot!

 But you'll hit a snag with this approach: `root` owns all files and dirs, even those other users create!
 That is, if you're logged in as `pwned`